 Knowing that I will still be using the same body in 3-4 years and the fact that the current price tag of the 7D Mark II and 5D Mark III is still significant, the decision to get the 5d4 was much easier.
 Ok, I will admit that my wonderful husband had a large say in the decision as well (thanks hun!).

-Just an FYI,the other thing I decided during my research was that for equestrian photography the Canon 80D would be a better choice than the 7D Mark II and the savings could be spent on better glass.
-I am sure many would disagree with this, but honestly I think the 80D is a better option for a passionate hobbyist or even someone thinking about starting in equestrian event photography (the caveat that I would ad with this is a solid education and understanding on how to accurately edit images in Lightroom and or Photoshop and the use of monitor calibration hardware).
+Just an FYI, the other thing I decided during my research was that for equestrian photography the Canon 80D would be a better choice than the 7D Mark II and the savings could be spent on better glass.
+I am sure many would disagree with this, but honestly, I think the 80D is a better option for a passionate hobbyist or even someone thinking about starting in equestrian event photography (the caveat that I would ad with this is a solid education and understanding on how to accurately edit images in Lightroom and or Photoshop and the use of monitor calibration hardware).

 Obviously the 5D Mark IV is a superior camera to the 5D Mark III and the 7D Mark II…and so it should be for the price.
 The 30 megapixel censor and improved 61 point auto focus sealed the deal for me.
-The phenomenal low light capabilities of the 5dmkiv was not really a deciding factor for the work I do – at least I didn’t think so before I started using it.
+The phenomenal low light capabilities of the 5dmkiv were not really a deciding factor for the work I do – at least I didn’t think so before I started using it.
 I’ve now found that there is a whole other world of low light landscape photography available to me which is awesome for equine photography sessions when there are stunning evening and sunset skies to capture.

 The video capacity on the 5D Mark IV is also very useful to me as I do use it for ‘Highlight’ videos in private sessions and I have also started doing the same at equestrian events.
-I’m not passionate about videography so its not something I would use in a big way, but I certainly appreciate that I don’t need to drag a separate video camera with me when I need one.
+I’m not passionate about videography so it’s not something I would use in a big way, but I certainly appreciate that I don’t need to drag a separate video camera with me when I need one.

 And as for the images from the 5D Mark IV?
 I absolutely LOVE them!
 Upgrading to such new technology did mean that it was also time to upgrade my workhorse 70-200mm 2.8L lens.
 While I never regretted not buying the IS version in the original version, I did get the 70-200mm 2.8L IS II to pair with the 5D Mark IV.